Welcome to Kibbutz Samar!

 Samar

 Samar is a Kibbutz in the Arava valley in the far south of Israel.
-Located near Eilat, it falls under the jurisdiction of the Eilot Council.
-The Kibbutz was founded in 1976 by a group of young people who wanted to form a different kind of community, one that offered more independance and responsibility to its members.
-The name “Samar” represents the plant Juncus, in Hebrew.
-Samar is one of the few Kibutzim that continues to maintain a lifestyle consistent with the original socialist ideals of the Kibbutz movement.
+Located near Eilat, it falls under the jurisdiction of the Eilot Regional Council.
+The Kibbutz was founded in 1976 by a group of young people who wanted to form a different kind of community, one that offered more independence and responsibility to its members.
+The name “Samar” comes from the Hebrew name of the plant Juncus, a type of wild rush.
+Samar is one of the few Kibbutzim that continues to maintain a lifestyle consistent with the original socialist ideals of the Kibbutz movement.

 Why Is This Kibbutz Different From All Other Kibbutzim?

 Equality: People are not necessarily equal; we all have differing needs and abilities.
-Therefore, striving for a technical equality of budgets, living space, etc., is at best futile.
+Therefore, striving for a technical equality of budgets, living space, etc., is not always the best solution.

 All members of Samar have equal opportunities to fulfill their needs as they see fit.
 This is the chief philosophy of Samar, which has been called an anarchic kibbutz.

-The chart shows how Samar works to provide high standards of cooperation among its members, which also offers an unusual degree of autonomy for each individual.
+Samar works to provide high standards of cooperation among its members, and offers an unusual degree of autonomy for each individual.

 Climate